rubymonsters/webapps-for-beginners/source/09-sinatra/05-params.md

 Now, sometimes the request path contains dynamic data.

-For example, the path of the URL <a href="https://rubygems.org/gems/middleman">https://rubygems.org/gems/middleman</a>
+For example, the path of the URL <a href="https://rubygems.org/gems/rack">https://rubygems.org/gems/rack</a>
-is `/gems/middleman`.
-The path of the details page for the gem Rack on RubyGems.org is `/gems/rack`, the path for Sinatra is `/gems/sinatra`, and so on.
+is `/gems/rack`.
+The path of the details page for the gem Sinatra on RubyGems.org is `/gems/sinatra`, the path for Middleman is `/gems/middleman`, and so on.

-Obviously we don't want to hardcode ("write out literally") all these names in our application code: We don't want to change our code for each and every new gem that is added.
+Obviously we don't want to hardcode ("write out literally") all these names in our application code: We don't want to change our code for each and every new gem that is added: At the time of this writing RubyGems.org has 122,037.
 Instead we want to be able to express *"a path that starts with `/gems` followed by another, second segment"*.

-In Sinatra we can do this by specifying pattern as a path.
+In Sinatra we can do this by specifying a pattern as a path.
 Sinatra will then match the pattern against the path, and see if it applies.

 Let's try that out.